How to reduce your Corporation Tax bill

 If you’re running an SME, you’ll be familiar with keeping a close eye on the books to ensure cashflow is healthy.
 A potentially large expense each year for small and mid-sized businesses is, of course, Corporation Tax, which impacts on overall profits.
 Here we look at a few ways to reduce Corporation Tax.

-Despite the steady decline of the Corporation Tax rate over the past few years (currently at 19 percent), many still look for legitimate ways to decrease the amount of tax they pay.
+In April 2023 the Corporation Tax rate rose from 19% to 25% so many more business owners will start to look for legitimate ways to decrease the amount of tax they pay.

 Here, we suggest some ways of reducing your Corporation Tax bill legally.